digitalyoshixi/zettelkasten/content/Machine Learning/Data Inference.md

   - machine_learning
   - security
 ---
-Data inference to determine the private data present within training datasets by itnerrogating model outputs
+The ability to respond to new unseen dataset through interrogating private data present within training datasets.